spacetelescope/poppy/docs/relnotes.rst

 0.3.3
 -------------------

+:ref:`Bigger team!<about_team>`.
+This release log now includes github usernames of contributors:

+ * New classes for wavefront aberrations parameterized by Zernike polynomials (@josephoenix, @mperrin)
+ * ThinLens class now reworked to require explicitly setting an outer radius over which the wavefront is normalized. *Note this is an API change for this class, and will require minor changes in code using this class*.
+ThinLens is now a subclass of CircularAperture.
+ * Implement resizing of phasors to allow use of FITSOpticalElements with Wavefronts that have different spatial sampling. (@douglase)
+ * Installation improvements and streamlining (@josephoenix, @cslocum)
+ * Code cleanup and formatting (@josephoenix)
+ * Improvements in unit testing (@mperrin, @josephoenix, @douglase)
- * Added normalize='exit_pupil' option; added documentation for normalization options.
+ * Added normalize='exit_pupil' option; added documentation for normalization options. (@mperrin)
  * Bug fix for "FQPM on an obscured aperture" example.
-Thanks to Github user qisaiman for the bug report.
+Thanks to Github user qisaiman for the bug report. (@mperrin)
+ * Bug fix to compound optic display (@mperrin)
+ * Documentation improvements (team)

 0.3.2
 -------------------